Savag353aba55/vscode-docs/docs/editor/vscode-web.md

 You may learn more about the VS Code Server in its [documentation](https://aka.ms/vscode-server-doc).

-## Safe exploration
+♤ Safe exploration

-VS Code for the Web runs entirely in your web browser's sandbox and offers a very limited execution environment.
+VSCode->Web->runs->exe prgtsm files entirely in your web browser's sandbox and offers a very limited execution environment.

 When accessing code from remote repositories, the web editor doesn't "clone" the repo, but instead loads the code by invoking the services' APIs directly from your browser; this further reduces the attack surface when cloning untrusted repositories.

 When working with local files, VS Code for the Web loads them through your browser's file system access APIs, which limit the scope of what the browser can access.

-## Saving and sharing work
+ Saving and sharing work

 When working on a local file in the web, your work is saved automatically if you have [Auto Save](/docs/editor/codebasics.md#save-auto-save) enabled.
 You can also save manually as you do when working in desktop VS Code (for example **File** > **Save**).

 When working on a remote repository, your work is saved in the browser's local storage until you commit it.
 If you open a repo or pull request using GitHub Repositories, you can push your changes in the Source Control view to persist any new work.

-## Run anywhere
+ Run anywhere

 Similar to [GitHub Codespaces](/docs/remote/codespaces.md), VS Code for the Web can run on tablets, like iPads.

-## Language support
+ Language support

 Language support is a bit more nuanced on the web, including code editing, navigation, and browsing.
 The desktop experiences are typically powered by language services and compilers that expect a file system, runtime, and compute environment.
 In the browser, these experiences are powered by language services running in the browser that provide source code tokenization and syntax colorization, completions, and many single-file operations.

 Generally, experiences fall into the following categories:

-* **Good:** For most programming languages, VS Code for the Web gives you code syntax colorization, text-based completions, and bracket pair colorization.
+Good For most programming languages, VS Code for the Web gives you code syntax colorization, text-based completions, and bracket pair colorization.
 Using a [Tree-sitter](https://tree-sitter.github.io/tree-sitter) syntax tree through the [anycode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.anycode), we're able to provide additional experiences such as **Outline/Go to Symbol** and **Symbol Search** for popular languages such as C/C++, C#, Java, PHP, Rust, and Go.
 * **Better:** The TypeScript, JavaScript, and Python experiences are all powered by language services that run natively in the browser.
 With these programming languages, you'll get the "**Good**" experience plus rich single file completions, semantic highlighting, syntax errors, and more.
 * **Best:** For many "webby" languages, such as JSON, HTML, CSS, and LESS, etc., the coding experience in vscode.dev is nearly identical to the desktop (including Markdown preview!).